openhab/openhab1-addons/bundles/binding/org.openhab.binding.homematic/README.md

 ```

 ### Variable/Datapoint sync

 The CCU only sends a message if a datapoint of a device has changed.
 There is (currently) no way to receive a event automatically when a variable has changed.
 But there is a solution ... variable sync.
 This is done with the help of the 'Virtual remote control' feature of the CCU.
 The CCU supports 50 virtual remote control channels and you can use one of them for variable sync.

-Here is a example:
+Here is an example:

 Connect to the CCU WebGui, go to devices, search a free 'Virtual remote control (wireless)' and name it as you want.
 In my example i use channel 1 with the name 'VK_Reload_Variable':
 ![](https://farm4.staticflickr.com/3707/13817224654_64b980399a_z.jpg)

-Now you need a item:
+Now you need an item:

 ```
 Switch Reload_Variables {homematic="address=BidCoS-RF, channel=1, parameter=PRESS_SHORT, action=RELOAD_VARIABLES"}
 ```

 The key is the action attribute.
 The binding reloads all variables and publishes only changes to openHAB if the Switch receives ON.
 You can do this for example in a rule with a cron trigger to sync the variables in certain intervals.
 Or you do a manual reload from an App, GreenT, ...

 If you want to do a reload immediately when a variable changes, you have to write (click together) a program on the CCU.
 The if condition checks all the variables you want if they have changed, the Activity is only one: send 'Button press short' to the previously bound 'Virtual remote control', in my example 'VK_Reload_Variable'.